Lincoln Electric Group – UK Tax Strategy

 - Not be involved in tax planning other than that which arises from genuine commercial activity;

-- Not structure transactions in a way which gives a tax result contrary to the intentions of the UK authorities;
+- Not structure transactions in a way which gives a tax result contrary to the intentions of Parliament;

 - Tell HMRC about significant transactions involving innovative interpretation of tax law and fully disclose any legal uncertainty; and